 [/custom_list][button link=”http://sdri.net/services/” color=”silver”] Find out more about our Services[/button]

-We consider it both necessary and crucial to involve the patient not only in understanding their condition or injury but also in participating in fixing it by doing as much work at home, on his or her own, as possible.
-By doing the home stretching and strengthening routines patients can often avoid numerous trips to the Chiropractor or Physical Therapist who will essentially watch them exercise.
+I consider it both necessary and crucial to involve the patient not only in understanding their condition or injury but also in participating in fixing it by doing as much work at home, on his or her own, as possible.
+By doing the home stretching and strengthening routines patients can often avoid numerous trips to a therapist.
 We feel most patients, if given the proper tools, do not need to be baby-sat and pay someone to watch them exercise.